Types of rental homes

 Apartments and condominiums: Apartments and condominiums can provide you with a maintenance-free, on-the-go lifestyle.
 Those located in urban settings often offer walkable access to shops, restaurants and public transportation.
 They may also offer varying degrees of amenities from gyms to the reliability of an on-site property manager.
-Condos tend to offer more amenities — such as pools and concierge services — though they usually come with a cost called homeowners association (HOA) fees.
-If you are looking at a property that is part of an HOA, be sure to find out if you will be responsible for that monthly fee or if it is already included in your rent.
+Condos tend to offer more amenities — such as pools and concierge services — though they usually come with a cost called condo association fees.
+If you are looking at a property that has condo association fees, be sure to find out if you will be responsible for that monthly fee or if it is already included in your rent.

 Townhomes: Townhomes can offer the benefits of condominium and single-family living at a more affordable price.
 They typically offer two levels with good living space and frequently include amenities such as parks and playgrounds.
 They tend not to require a lot of outside maintenance, but with that comes less privacy than a single-family home.